CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 outsourcing for service providers.md

 #### OPS.3.1.A10 Planning and maintaining information security in ongoing outsourcing operations [ISB Outsourcing Service Provider]

 The outsourcing customer SHOULD create an operating concept that takes all relevant safety aspects into account.
-The security concepts of the outsourcing partners SHOULD regularly be checked for up-to-dateness and consistency.
+The security concepts of the outsourcing partners SHOULD regularly be checked for up-to-dateness and consistency with each other.
 The status of the agreed security measures SHOULD be checked regularly.
 There should be regular communication between the outsourcing partners, including coordination on changes and improvements.

-The outsourcing partners SHOULD regularly conduct joint exercises and tests to maintain safety levels.
+The outsourcing partners SHOULD regularly carry out joint exercises and tests to maintain the safety level.
 Information about security risks and their handling SHOULD be exchanged between the outsourcing partners on a regular basis.
 There SHOULD exist a process that ensures the flow of information in dealing with security incidents affecting the respective contractors.

 #### OPS.3.1.A11 Access, Access and Access Control [Head of Organization, ISB Outsourcing Service Provider]

 Access, access and access rights SHOULD be regulated, both for outsourcing service personnel and outsourcing customers.
 It should also be regulated which permissions auditors and other examiners receive.
 It should always be awarded only as many rights as it is necessary for the task perception.
 It SHOULD provide a regulated procedure for the allocation, management and withdrawal of entitlements.

 #### OPS.3.1.A12 Change Management [IT Operations, Change Manager]
 There should be guidelines for making changes to IT components, software or configuration data.
-It SHOULD be stipulated that security aspects are also taken into account when making changes.
+It SHOULD be stipulated that safety aspects should also be taken into account when making changes.
 All changes SHOULD be planned, tested, approved and documented.
 The nature and extent of the documentation on the changes SHOULD be coordinated and provided with the outsourcing customer.
 SHOOTING solutions should be worked out before changes are made.
 For larger, security-relevant changes, the information security management of the outsourcing institution SHOULD be involved in advance.

 #### OPS.3.1.A13 Secure migration for outsourcing projects